 “Shootings change the lives of victims and their families on a dime.
 If the victim survives a shooting, they could face a lifetime of pain from injuries, emotional state of mind, and could traumatize their families forever.
-Unfortunately, this means medical bills could pile up and could send the victim into debt and will likely need long-term counseling,” says Kent.
+Unfortunately, this means medical bills could pile up and could send the victim into debt and will likely need long-term counseling,” says Banville.

 “While we encourage every crime victim to participate fully with the police and criminal prosecutors, the criminal justice system isn’t designed to help survivors recover from their injuries and trauma.
 That’s especially true where financial compensation is concerned.
-Within the criminal justice system, victims and their families have two options to secure compensation,” Kent states.
+Within the criminal justice system, victims and their families have two options to secure compensation,” Banville states.

 “After a conviction of the perpetrator, families have a right to ask a Court for restitution for damages (perpetrator pays victim).
-Against a Court Order the perpetrator will pay in addition to their sentence.
+Against a Court Order, the perpetrator will pay in addition to their sentence.
 This is only one form of monetary damages that may be awarded to the victim or the family of the victim.
-Many survivors of crime, however, have another option: pursuing financial damages through the civil justice system,” defines Kent.
+Many survivors of crime, however, have another option: pursuing financial damages through the civil justice system,” defines Banville.

 Whether you or a loved one were a victim of a shooting in a workplace disagreement, do not hesitate to contact our office to discuss your legal options.